Divya Bharti: Transition to Hindi films and stardom

 Bharti had also signed on for several film projects that were ultimately shelved following her death.
 These included Do Kadam with Salman Khan, Kanyadaan with Rishi Kapoor, Parinaam with Akshay Kumar, Bajrang with Sunny Deol, and Chal Pe Chal with Jackie Shroff.
 Production on these films did not proceed, and they remained unreleased.

 Personal life

-Bharti met director-producer Sajid Nadiadwala through actor Govinda while working on the set of Shola Aur Shabnam, following which she converted to Islam, changed her name to Sana, and married Nadiadwala on 10 May 1992 at a private Nikah ceremony in the presence of her hairdresser and friend Sandhya, Sandhya's husband, and a qazi at Nadiadwala's Tulsi Buildings residence in Mumbai.
+Bharti met director-producer Sajid Nadiadwala through actor Govinda while working on the set of Shola Aur Shabnam, and married Nadiadwala on 10 May 1992 in the presence of her hairdresser and friend Sandhya, Sandhya's husband.
+She then embraced Islam and changed her name to Sana Nadiadwala.
 The marriage was kept secret so as to not affect her film career.

 Death

 In the late evening hours of 5 April 1993, Bharti fell from the balcony window of her fifth-floor apartment in Tulsi Buildings, Versova, Andheri West in Bombay.
 When her guests Neeta Lulla, Neeta's husband Shyam Lulla, Bharti's maid Amrita Kumari, and neighbours realised what had happened, she was rushed in an ambulance to the emergency department at Cooper Hospital, where she died.
 She died at the age of 19.
 Her death was subject to conspiracy theories but her father denied any wrongdoing.
 The official causes of her death were deemed to be head injuries and internal bleeding.
 She was cremated on 7 April 1993 at the Vile Parle crematorium in Bombay.